 Status Match Program

 It’s true.
-Once you are familiar with a particular brand and have reached a loyalty “status” on another line, it’s hard to essentially “start over” with a new brand.
-This happens throughout our world with everything from our preferred airline to our favorite grocery stores.
+Once you are familiar with a particular brand and have reached a loyalty status on another line, it’s hard to essentially “start over” with a new brand.
+This happens throughout our world, from our preferred airline to our favorite grocery stores.
 Brands count on your loyalty.
-They know that loyalty programs help keep you aligned with their brand which means money stays in their pockets.
+They know that loyalty programs help keep you aligned with their brand, which means money stays in their pockets.

 When MSC kicked off cruising in America, they came in with quite a marketing splash.
 Loyalty status match.
 If you have a high-level loyalty status with another cruise line or even a hotel/airline, they will match you up to a corresponding level in their loyalty program.

-You just need to submit the request prior to your cruise and you can only select one program to match.
-Make sure you choose your highest value loyalty program to match.
-You should be aware that the match level is at the discretion and criteria of MSC and valuations are not posted.
+You just need to submit the request before your cruise, and you can select only one program to match.
+Make sure you choose the highest-value loyalty program to match.
+You should be aware that the match level is at the discretion and criteria of MSC, and valuations are not posted.

-You can find the form and more information directly from MSC here.
+You can find the form and more information directly on the MSC website here.

 If you’ve heard anything about MSC, it may very well be talk of the glamorous staircases.
 The staircases located in their atriums are made of beautiful Swarovski crystals!
 It’s a photo opportunity for sure!